bigstepinc/metalcloud-docs/guides/retrieving_the_utilization_report.md

 ![](/assets/guides/understanding_the_utilization_report_4.png)

 The price will depending on the rezervation pricing in place at the time of the creation of the reservation.
 Rezervations are not affected by on demand pricing changes.
-See [Metalcloud Pricing](/general/metalcloud_pricing) for more details.

 ## Automating chargeback or billing in reselling scenarios